jeremymadea/grafica/README.md

-grafica is a simple and configurable plotting library for [Processing](http://processing.org).
+Graphantastic is a plotting library for [Processing](http://processing.org).
-With it you can easily create 2D plots that will enjoy the full interactive capabilities of Processing.
+With it you can create interactive 2D plots.

 ## Main features